Dialects of Latin: Rustic dialect

 In the Plautine play Truculentus, the titular character—Truculentus—hails from the Italian countryside.
 Truculentus mispronounces the Latin term cavillator ('one who jeers') as caullator, perhaps due to the syncopation of the *-aui- found in other Latin terms such as auceps from Proto-Italic *awikaps.
 Later in the story, Truculentus utilizes the term rabonem instead of the Classical Latin form arrabonem ('deposit'), leading another character to mock this dialectical form, exclaiming "What beast am I to say this is?
 Why do you not say 'arrabonem'" (quam esse dicam hanc beluam? quin tu 'arrabonem' dicis?).
-To this remark, Truculentus replies that he is making "profit on the 'a', as the Praenestine conea is a xciconia" ('a' facio lucri, ut Praenestinis 'conea' est ciconia).
+To this remark, Truculentus replies that he is making "profit on the 'a', as the Praenestine conea is a ciconia" ('a' facio lucri, ut Praenestinis 'conea' est ciconia).
 Although Adams suggests that this description of the Praenestine dialect may not have been entirely accurate, it indicates that the population of the city of Rome viewed the dialect as abnormal and inferior.
 According to Quintilian, the 2nd-century BCE satirist Lucilius criticized an author named Vettius, possibly Vettius Philocomus or Quintus Vettius Vettianus, for using Praenestine words and a writer named Pollio admonished Livy for his use of dialectical elements from Patavium.

 The 1st-century BCE Roman statesman Cicero claims that the people of Latium studied literature far more intensively than the residents of Rome, yet—according to Cicero—any Roman easily surpassed Quintus Valerius Soranus, whom Cicero considered most educated foreigner with Roman citizenship, in "smoothness of voice" (lenitate vocis) and pronunciation (oris pressu et sono).
 Cicero later claims that there is a "certain Roman accent" particular to Roman people and city, in which nothing can "offend" or "displease" (in qua nihil offendi, nihil displicere, nihil animaduerti possit) and there is no trace of "provincialism" (peregrinum).
 In the Ciceronian dialogue Brutus, in which Cicero recounts the history of oratory with Brutus and Titus Pomponius Atticus, Cicero claims that non-Roman orators can be equally as talented as Roman orators, yet their speeches suffer from a lack of an "urban coloring" (colorata oratio).
 When pressured to elaborate on the precise characteristics of such an "urban coloring", Cicero admits that he is incapable of precisely defining these dialectical variations; however, he is confident that such a distinction exists.
 Cicero claims that Brutus shall understand when he travels to Gaul, likely referring to his governorship of Cisalpine Gaul, where he shall "hear some words which are not current at Rome", although Cicero claims that "these [words] could be unlearned and exchanged for Roman words".